karimrhmn/karimrhmn/README.md

-# Hey! 👋 I'm Karim, Computing and IT student! 🌍🫰
+# Hey I'm Karim! 👋

 ## Self proclaimed donut connoisseur 😏🍩

 OpenUni student since 09/2024, **heres a list of what I'm currently working on** ⚙️

-- 📖 Learning Python
+- 📖 Learning Python and Java
-- 🔎 Experimenting with Unreal Engine and Blender!
+- 🔎 Experimenting with Blender and kiCad!
-- 🔮 3d printing automobiles
+- 🔮 3d printing and CNC machining
 - 🪵 Bringing python projects irl with arduinos and rasberry pi's

 <!--